-Our gardeners are only able to carry out work at a property when another person is present, usually the householder.
-If you are not able to be present throughout the gardener's visit please arrange for someone else to be there in your place.
+Your Independent Living Service Assistant will arrive within 15 minutes either side of your scheduled appointment.
+They are only able to carry out work at a property when another person is present, usually the householder.
+If you are not able to be present throughout the Independent Living Assistant's visit please arrange for someone else to be there in your place.

 Green bins, equipment, pesticides and lawn feeds